Senior Secondary School 9-12

-The school day is structured into 6 x 45-minute blocks per day.
-Students commence the day at 8:50am with a 20-minute Home Group session.
-Home Groups are vertically arranged, comprising Grade 9 and Grade 10 students.
+The school day is structured into 6 x 50-minute blocks per day.
+Students commence the day at 8:50am with a 10 minute Home Group session.
 These groups meet daily and then again during the week to undertake MyEducation learning sessions.
-The vertical structure of our Senior School Home Groups will be extended to include Grade 11 and 12 students over the next few years.

 Student leadership opportunities

 From 2018 Sorell Senior School will include a Student Representative Council (SRC), with student leaders elected from Grades 9 to 12.
 Grade 10 student leaders will have the opportunity to undertake the Learn2Lead program offered through the University of Tasmania.
 In 2018, the SRC’s major project will be the review and design of a new Sorell School uniform, as part of the whole-school redevelopment plan for the coming years.
 Students with an interest in representing and serving their school are encouraged to apply for SRC and other leadership roles.

 GRADES 9 - 10

 In Grades 9 & 10, students undertake a balanced learning program comprising core and elective subjects.